zhxmath/zhxmath.github.io/_pages/publications.md

 Submitted
 ======
 * Paper on group lasso for quantile regression.
-* On the use of minimum penalties in statistical learning.
+* <a href="https://arxiv.org/pdf/2106.05172.pdf">On the use of minimum penalties in statistical learning.</a>
 * Using Bayesian Networks to detect PTSD.
 * Work on variability in beta regression model selection.